Quito, Ecuador: Summer 2019

 - An introductory course in which students acquire foundational Spanish grammar and vocabulary in meaningful social contexts.
 Through multi-media, the students are introduced to the geography and cultures of the Spanish-speaking world.
 Listening comprehension, reading, writing and speaking skills are developed through communicative activities and assignments.

-*For students who already have ED481, other course options may be available.
-Please discuss these options with the School of Education.
+*For students who already have SOC, other course options may be available.
+Please discuss these options with the Social Work Department.

 Students will take two courses: SPN 302 (3 credits) and SPN 391 (3 credits)